VPNL/TemporalChannels/README.md

 5. *Filename* — descriptor composed of a category label and stimulus-specific identifier delimited by a dash (e.g., `face-1.jpg`).
 Note that a separate array of predictors is coded for each unique category label.

+It is important to be aware that the code assumes a baseline condition for all time windows within the run that are not encompassed by stimuli.
+We recommend inserting a prolonged (≥ 12 s) baseline period immediately before each trial to be able to use the trial segmentation code and associated plotting functions.

 ### Modeling a region of interest using model_roi

-The `model_roi.m` wrapper function is used to fit and validate various temporal models using the procedure described below:
+The `model_roi.m` wrapper function is used to fit and validate various temporal models to the mean ROI time series of each session using the procedures described below:

-1. An object of the class ROI is generated that loads, preprocesses, and stores the fMRI time series of voxels in a region of interest for a group of experimental sessions.
+1. An object `roi` of the class `ROI` is generated that loads, preprocesses, and compiles the run time series of a region of interest for a set of experiments in each session.
+    1. Run time series averaged across all voxels in a region are stored in a 2D cell array `roi.run_avgs` with each row indexing a run and each column indexing a session (e.g., `roi.run_avgs(1, :)` contains all runs from the first session in the object).
+    2. Storing time series in a cell array allows the code to accomodate runs with different durations as well as sessions with different numbers of runs.

-2. A object of the class ModelTS is generated that creates predictors for each run of data being used to fit the model for each session in the ROI object.
+2. An object `model` of the class `ModelTS` is generated that creates predictors for a set of experiments in each session.
+    1. Run predictors are stored in a 2D cell array `model.run_preds` with each row indexing a run and each column indexing a session (e.g., `model.run_preds(2, :)` contains all run predictors for the second session in the object).
+    2. Predictors are also generated for each trial type in the experiments and stored in a 3D cell array `model.trial_preds` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `model.trial_preds(3, 1, 2)` contains a predictor for the third trial type in the second experiment of the first session).
+Note that trial predictors will vary across session for models with various hyperparameters such as the CTS model.

-3. Response amplitudes (β weights) for each predictor in the model are estimated using a general linear model (GLM).
+3. Response amplitudes (*β* weights) for each predictor in the model are estimated separately for each session using a general linear model (GLM).
+    1. Fitted *β* weights for each predictor are stored in a 1D cell array `roi.model.betas` with each cell containing the model solution for an individual session (e.g., `roi.model.betas{1}` contains the *β* weights for the first session).
+For multi-channel models, the weights are organized such that *β*s from the sustained channel are indexed before *β*s from the transient channel.
+    2. Model performance (*R*^2) is calculated across all experiments and stored in a 1D cell array `roi.model.varexp` with each cell indexing model performance for a single session (e.g., `roi.model.varexp{1}` contains *R*^2 for the first session).

-4. Fitted β weights are used to predict responses to each trial type in the data being used to fit the model.
+4. Fitted β weights are used to predict responses to each trial type in the experiments being evaluated.
+    1. The average response to each trial type is stored in a 3D cell array `roi.trial_avgs` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `roi.trial_avgs(3, 1, 2)` contains contains the average resposne to the third trial type in the second experiment of the first session).
+    2. The predicted response to each trial type is stored in a 3D cell array `roi.trial_avgs` with each row indexing a trial type, each column indexing a session, and each slice indexing an experiment (e.g., `roi.trial_avgs(3, 1, 2)` contains contains the average resposne to the third trial type in the second experiment of the first session).

 5. Model validation is performed using these fitted β weights to predict responses in independent data.